Scilab-RL/Scilab-RL/docs/wiki/File-structure.md

 ---

 * The main script from which all algorithms are started is `src/main.py`.
-* The root directory contains shell scripts for automated testing.
+* The directory `scripts` contains shell scripts for automated testing.
 * New algorithms should be added to the `src/custom_algorithms` folder.
 * The folder `src/custom_envs` contains our custom environments.
 * The file `conf/main.yaml` contains general configurations for the experiment parameters.